Transferring to Northwestern

 In addition, we recommend that you include additional test scores, such as SAT Subject Test results, if available.
 Please note that Bienen School of Music applicants are required to audition.
 For more information, please see the Application Requirements page.

 *We realize transfer applicants come from a diverse array of life experiences that may not map neatly onto the traditional academic year.
 For this reason, our transfer application will remain open until April 10 for students whose circumstances prevent them from meeting the March 15 deadline.
-Students who apply by March 15 are more likely to receive a decision from us earlier, but we will give full consideration to all applications, with a guaranteed decision by May 15.
+Students who apply by March 15 are more likely to receive a decision from us earlier, but we will give full consideration to all applications, with a guaranteed decision by the end of May.
 Please note that supplemental application materials, such as those for the Bienen School of Music, may have separate deadlines.

 Will I receive credit for classes taken at other colleges or universities?